 Hardly any professional monitoring activities are on in Nepal for the time being.
-Nepal Press Institute was approached by BBC Monitoring 2003 to carry (BBCM) in monitoring professional for organisation.
+Nepal Press Institute was approached by BBC Monitoring (BBCM) in 2003 to carry out monitoring for professional the organisation.
 Politically, the period was a tumultuous one, and the need for Nepalese media materials must have been in demand among international clients for the professional activity to be launched here.
 Several senior journalists were approached by NPI and briefly oriented to the task at hand.
 The monitoring then was focused on media with a national network and those based in Kathmandu.
 Except for a brief period, when Bhutanese radio was monitored from the Nepalese soil, the focus did not shift from Nepalese political developments throughout the entire seven-year period that BBCM operated in Nepal.